4479 Desserte Nord Autoroute 440, Laval, QC H7P 6E2

 The world of Bitcoin mining has evolved significantly since its inception, and one of the most notable developments is the emergence of mining pools.
 These collaborative efforts have become a cornerstone of the mining landscape, offering individual miners the opportunity to combine their hash power and work together.
 This section explores the concept of mining pools, their importance, and the different payout methods, including Pay-Per-Last-N-Shares (PPLNS) and Pay Per Share (PPS).

 Mining pools are groups of miners who work together to mine blocks and then share the rewards.
+Each participant’s contributed hash power determines their share of the rewards in the pool.
 They play a crucial role in the mining ecosystem by:

 • Enhancing Profitability: By pooling resources, miners increase their chances of winning blocks, making mining more profitable for individual participants.